 Fire Chief Norman K “Brad” Bradley III

 Starting as a firefighter, Chief Bradley began his service to the Northwest Fire District in 1999.
-He rapidly rose through the ranks to assume command of the Northwest Fire District on June 29, 2018.
-Chief Bradley’s reputation for action, performance, and a sense of humor are known both inside the Northwest Fire District and well beyond it.
+He rapidly rose through the ranks to assume command of the Northwest Fire District on July 1, 2018.
+Chief Bradley’s reputation for action, performance, and a sense of humor are known both inside the Northwest Fire District and beyond it.

 Chief Bradley is the recipient of numerous awards and honors throughout his fire service career, some of them having been received multiple times.
-A sampling of these awards include: Class Valedictorian, Paramedic of the Year, Award of Merit, Certificate of Appreciation from the Office of the Governor, First Responder of the Year, Certificate of Special US Congressional Recognition, and Fire Officer of the Year.
+Among many others, his recognitions include a Certificate of Appreciation from the Office of the Governor, First Responder of the Year, and a Certificate of Special US Congressional Recognition.

 Beyond the Northwest Fire District, Chief Bradley serves as an executive member on several organizations including the Southwest Arizona Emergency Medical Services Council (SAEMS), Regional EMS Providers Committee, Automatic Aid Response System Council (AARSC), and the Marana Health Care (MHC) Board of Directors.
-Additionally, he serves as an Assistant Coach for the Marana Little League.
+He’s also an Assistant Coach for the Marana Little League.

 Norman K “Brad” Bradley III